CoreMedia/csv-reporting/README.md

 studio.previewRestUrlPrefix=https://preview${hostname.delimiter}${environment.fqdn}/blueprint/servlet
 ```

-## Reporter Group
+## csv-reporter Group
-By default, access to this extension in Studio is restricted only to members of the “reporter” group.
+By default, access to this extension in Studio is restricted only to members of the “csv-reporter” group.
 This is done to limit availability to a select number of people, preventing too many users in the system from sending resource-intensive requests to the preview CAE at one time.

 If the reporter group is not present in the system, import it via the restoreusers command-line tool.
 ```